aws-samples/workshop-textract-comprehend-es/README.md

-# Index your pile of papers with Amazon Textract, Amazon Comprehend and Amazon Elasticsearch Service
+# Index your pile of papers with Amazon Textract, Amazon Comprehend and Amazon OpenSearch Service

 ## Overview
 ### Background